DaQueenJodi/NTUM-nx/README.md

 Changes from upstream:
+ * Made loading speeds faster to accomodate for the switch being shit
  * Fixed pause menu instantly unpausing (start/select used to both close and start the menu, causing it to instantly close)
  * Added a new room that houses the joycon handling object. shouldnt affect much
  * Made all gamepad_* calls use 'global.GP_ID' instead of '0' as the main controller